 Date: 2-4 November 2021

-Online event - Register today
+Online event - registration now closed

 At Tearfund, we believe that broken relationships are the root cause of poverty and injustice.
 Alienating strangers, disregarding differences and marginalising minorities do not reflect the Kingdom of God or the welcome Christ offers to all.